Research Interests

 Materials by design

-Quantum mechanical (QM) theory of functional materials for energy and information applications
+Quantum mechanical theory of functional materials for energy and information applications

 .